derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ## DV01 Hedging

-Market makers in the fixed income markets would like to maintain a DV01-neutural portfolio
+Market makers in the fixed income markets would like to maintain a DV01-neutural portfolio.
+A DV01-neutral portfolio implies a small changes in the yield (or the overall interest rates)

 ---